7up4/gnome-app-grid-categorizer/README.md

 ## What This Script Does

-1. **Sets Folder Order**: Defines the display order of application folders in GNOME Shell
-2. **Configures Each Folder**: Sets up proper names, categories, and translation settings
+1. **Configures Each Folder**: Sets up proper names, categories, and translation settings
-3. **Uses `.directory` Files**: Leverages GNOME's standard desktop entry system for localization
+2. **Uses `.directory` Files**: Leverages GNOME's standard desktop entry system for localization

 ## Restarting GNOME Shell